moonboy12138/moonboy12138.github.io/index.md

 ## About Me

 Hi!
 My name is Xuyang Li.
-I'm now a a PhD student at the University of Chinese Academy of Sciences (UCAS), advised by Prof. <a href="https://sites.google.com/view/danfeng-hong">Danfeng Hong</a>.
+I'm now a PhD student at the University of Chinese Academy of Sciences (UCAS), advised by Prof. <a href="https://sites.google.com/view/danfeng-hong">Danfeng Hong</a>.
 Prior to UCAS, I obtained my B. Eng. degree in Information Engineering from the University of Electronic Science and Technology of China (UESTC).
 During my undergraduate study life, I focused on High-Dimensional Data Analysis and Face Recognition.